 Brown butter is a perfectly suitable substitute for standard butter and common cooking oil when preparing pasta sauces, salad dressings, bread toppings, and protein sauces.
 That being said, there are a few items to keep in mind when using brown butter in bakery products like cakes, cookies, and pie fillings.

 Versatality is one of the benefits of brown butter uses.
 You can use spicy recipes and sweet dessers with this dairy oil with the same efficiency.
 However, asa taste enhancer, brown butter works better because the nutty caramelized aroma can go with all types of recipe dishes.
 For example, you may use it in chicken fry as well as in pudding.

 We have water to provide moisture so that you can add a little less dry ingredient (like flour) or a little extra water or fat to build steam in the oven.

 Brown butter and ghee have similar looks, but the flavors are distinct.
 Brown butter and ghee comprise different compositions that have very different cooking applications.
 Brown butter uses generally include enhancing the taste of a dish and are frequently considered as the element for giving a finishing touch (or can also be used for baking purposes).

 How is ghee different from brown butter?

-In case you are looking for the best ghee brands, then Milkio is the right choice for you.
-Milkio provides the best quality ghee, including grass-fed, garlic ghee, lime ghee and much more.
-All the products of Milkio is certified by USDA and BioGro approved.
-Milkio organic grass-fed ghee is now available on eBay and Etsy in the USA.
+If you are looking for the best ghee brands, then Milkio branded grass fed ghee products are the right choice for you.
+Milkio provides the best quality ghee, including grass-fed, garlic ghee, A2 grass fed ghee, A2 organic grass fed ghee, Buffalo ghee, Grass fed cultured ghee, and much more.
+All the products of Milkio ipure New Zeakland product, made with care.